 Aninstead of a checkmark indicates there was an issue generating letters.
 Additional warnings will be provided:

-If no letters were generated, check the options on the Attendance Letter Editor and on Attendance Letter Options to make sure at least one student's attendance records qualifies to be sent, according to the options selected.
+If no letters were generated, check the options on the Attendance Letter Editor and on Attendance Letter Options to make sure at least one student's attendance record qualifies to be sent, according to the options selected.

-The Pending Letter batch can be left in the pending "queue." it can be deleted, or it can be sent.
+The Pending Letter batch can be left in the pending "queue," it can be deleted, or it can be sent.
 To delete a batch of pending letters, press Delete Batch at the bottom of the page.

 A popup will require confirmation before deleting the batch of pending letters: